kurtosis-tech/kurtosis/docs/docs/quickstart.md

 If you arrived here by chance and you're curious as to what Kurtosis _is_, [see here][what-is-kurtosis-explanation].

-If you're ready to get going, this guide will take ~15 minutes and will give you basic Kurtosis competency by walking you through building a Kurtosis package.
+If you're ready to get going, this guide will take ~15 minutes and will walk you through building a basic Kurtosis package.
+The package that you build will start a Postgres server, seed it with data, put an API in front of it, and automate loading data into it.

 You need to [have Kurtosis installed][installing-kurtosis-guide] (or [upgraded to latest][upgrading-kurtosis-guide] if you already have it), but you do not need any other knowledge.